 Hierarchical or centralized architectures are often used for preaggregation and aggregation layers.
 Each aggregation network interconnects with multiple access networks.
-For example, a single aggregation ring could aggregate traffic for 10 access rings with total 100 base stations.
+For example, a single aggregation ring could aggregate traffic for 10 access rings with a total of 100 base stations.

 The technology used today is largely ATM based.
 Mobile providers are replacing the ATM RAN infrastructure with newer packet technologies.
 IP RAN networks with IP/MPLS technologies are deployed today by many SPs with great success.
-MPLS-TP is another suitable choice for Mobile RAN.
+MPLS-TP is another suitable choice for Mobile

+RAN.
 The P2P connections from base station to Radio Controller can be set statically to mimic the operation of today's RAN environments; in-band OAM and deterministic path protection can support fast failure detection and switch-over to satisfy the SLA agreements.
 Bidirectional LSPs may help to simplify the provisioning process.
 The deterministic nature of MPLS-TP LSP set up can also support packet based synchronization to maintain predictable performance regarding packet delay and jitters.
+The traffic engineered and co-routed bidirectional properties of an MPLS-TP LSP are of benefit in transporting packet based Time and Frequency Synchronization (TFS) protocols such as [1588overmpls].
+However, the choice between an external, physical layer or packet based TFS method is network dependent and thus is out of scope of this document.